jojoling/ameba_bw16_autoflash/README.md

 V2.0:
 CP2102 use baudrate 921600 instead of 1000000 for response packets correctly.

+All information was retrieved by amebad_image_tool.exe and ImageTool.exe.<br/>
+tools used:<br/>
+SerialMon,IO ninja, wireshark and tshark.<br/>

 V1.0:
 Chip CP2012 only supports speed of 1M baudrate.
 It can't work on RTL8720x uart download flash mode speed 1500000.
 # Known issues